alanahmet/ml-on-work/Face Recognation/README.md

-Face recognation has many aplication in real life.There are many ways and libararys created for this porpuse.One of most popular is [ageitgey/face_recognition](https://github.com/ageitgey/face_recognition).Also always create our version for face recognation is an option.
+Face recognation has many aplication in real life.There are many ways and libararys created for this porpuse.One of most popular is [ageitgey/face_recognition](https://github.com/ageitgey/face_recognition).Also always create our version for face recognation is a doable option.